bellaajhabib/symfony2blog/README.md

 symfony2blog
 ============

-Source files for the Symfony2 blog app built in my course
+Source files for the Symfony2 blog app built in my course.

+Please, feel free to contribute with fixes and improvements.